WilliamCerros/Instagram_Project/ReadMe.md

 Composer install:
 Link to download composer -> https://getcomposer.org/download/

-After installing composer on your local machine, navigate to the project directory and follow these steps.
+Within your working directory:

-Install Dependencies:
+Install Dependencies by running composer install from command prompt/terminal

-Composer install
+Setup the database by finding the file .env.example and rename it to .env Then open the database folder and create a file named database.sqlite After creating the file open your .env file in a text editor and make the following changes.
+DB_CONNECTION = sqlite then delete the following lines DB_HOST=127.0.0.1 DB_PORT=3306

-Open up a terminal window and run php artisan migrate within directory
+DB_DATABASE=laravel

-Set up application key:
+DB_USERNAME=root
-php artisan key:generate
+DB_PASSWORD=

-Get the server running:
+then open
-php artisan serve
+your terminal and within your working directory run php artisan migrate Then to setup application key, in your terminal run, php artisan key:generate then finally run the command php artisan serve to boot up your localhost

 Copy and paste localhost to web browser.